 Business Professional Attire vs. Business Casual Attire

 Nowadays, standards have changed.
-This makes dressing appropriately for a job interview more challenging.
-How do you know when to wear a suit – and how do you decide what to wear when standard business attire isn’t required?
+This makes dressing appropriately for a job interview far more complicated.
+How do you know when to wear a suit?
+And, how do you determine the appropriate outfit when standard business attire or a suit isn’t required?

 Dress Appropriately for Your Workplace

 First things first: let the corporate culture of the company be your guide.
 This means that if people generally dress up to go to work, so should you.
-When interviewing for a professional position at a traditional company, it's always important to dress professionally and to dress in your best business attire, regardless of the dress code of the organization.
+When interviewing for a professional position at a traditional company, it's always important to dress professionally and to dress in your best business attire, regardless of the organization's dress code.

 On the other hand, if you’re interviewing at a tech startup or a media company or similar, and most people wear jeans and t-shirts to work, you can be a bit more relaxed and opt for business casual attire.